Kiritchell/Basecamp/README.md

 6. $ git commit -m INSERT EXACT FILE NAME WITH CAPS AND EXTENSION
 7. $ git push
 8. Terminal should show some processes and finish, you can check your work with $ git status
+9. _Trouble Shooting_ Sometimes you will get an error message that you can't push to Github.
+Perhaps the error is because you need to update your tree by using Git pull which will update your local content to what is on your github.